RE 103 World Religions (3)

 RE 357 Christians and Buddhists in Dialogue (3)

 This course surveys both Christianity and Buddhism, their individual responses to questions of ultimate meaning, and their shared dialogues toward mutual understanding and challenges.
 Offered annually.
 Prerequisite: RE 103, RE 205, or RE 211.
-This course satisfies the 300-level Religious Studies General Education Core requirement or the Global Awareness requirement.
+This course satisfies General Education for Integral (Holistic) Education for Global Awareness.

 RE 359 India: Crossroads of Religions (3)